RychkovIurii/inception/docker-compose-explained.md

 ```
 - Maps a file on the host into `/run/secrets/db_root_password` in the container.

 Other secrets follow the same pattern.
+Inside containers, secrets are mounted at `/run/secrets/<name>` (no `.txt` suffix).

 ---

 ✅ With this structure:
 - nginx is the only entrypoint (port 443),
-- mariadb stores data persistently,
+- mariadb stores data persistently and is health-checked,
-- secrets are securely injected,
+- secrets are securely injected (mounted at `/run/secrets/...`),
 - all containers are isolated in a private network.